 Students obtain Honors in the Classics department through successful completion of an Honors Project.
-In most cases, this Project will be a substantial written thesis on a subject, question, or dispute in the study of the ancient Mediterranean world or its influence and reception in later periods.
+In most cases, this Project will be a substantial written thesis on a subject, question, or dispute in the study of ancient Mediterranean and Middle Eastern worlds or their influence and reception in later periods.
 The term “project” applies, however, because on occasion a major research project has not taken the form of an academic thesis and its support.
 Examples include the production of a Greek play for the Macalester community, a poem in Latin hexameter, and a screenplay about Mary Magdalene.
 In the vast majority of instances, however, Honors will be earned through the development, research, careful crafting and defense of a substantive written thesis in the field of Classics.
 Please see the examples published on Digital Commons.

-Classics students must have a college GPA of 3.5 and a major GPA of 3.6 in order to pursue Honors.
-Students are also strongly advised to have taken 301 Research Forum during their sophomore or junior year.
+Classics students must have a college GPA of 3.5 and a major GPA of 3.6 in order to pursue Honors, and they must submit their written proposal to the department chair no later than September 15 of their senior year.

 Preparations and Proposal